CCBDA-UPC/Assignments-2025/Lab04.md

 3. Personal Access Token
 4. Generate New Token (Classic)
 5. Fillup the form
-6. Click Full control of private repositories
+6. Click full control of private repositories
 7. Click Generate token
 8. Copy the generated Token, it will be something like ``ghp_sFhFsSHhTzMDreGRLjmks4Tzuzgthdvfsrta``

-Keep the token on a safe place, such as a password manager, for future use.
+Keep the token in a safe place, such as a password manager, for future use.

 #### Clone your repository